elQuixote/Culebra/README.md

 * Culebra_GH (update the build path to your <code>%appdata%\Roaming\Grasshopper\Libraries\Culebra_GH folder</code>)
 * CulebraData
 If you specify a different build path for your Culebra_GH project then you must replace the CulebraData.dll and the Culebra_2.0_GH.gha in your <code>%appdata%\Roaming\Grasshopper\Libraries\Culebra_GH folder</code>

-### Use Case ###
-* Visual Studio – Use the Culebra Objects and Controller through the use of the <code>CulebraData.dll</code> (Recommended)
-* Visual Studio – Create your own objects and simply implement behavior classes individually.
-* Visual Studio – Create your own objects and inherit from Culebra Objects.
-This will provide access to the controller and all classes, through the use of the <code>CulebraData.dll</code>

 --------------------------------------------------------------